Skip to main content

 COVID-19

 • SARS-CoV-2 test positivity and wastewater viral loads are increasing but remain at low levels.
-Severe outcomes are low overall, but hospital admissions are showing early signs of an increase.
+Severe outcomes remain low.

 Health care visits